Finland will shut border to Russian tourists from midnight | Business

 Finland will close its border to Russian tourists from midnight local time (2100 GMT), which is expected to lead to a significant drop in cross-border traffic, the government said on Thursday.

-Entry for family visits, as well as for work and studies, will still be permitted, Foreign Minister Pekka Haavisto told a news conference.
+The inflow of Russians is now seen as endangering Finland's international relations, Foreign Minister Pekka Haavisto told a news conference.
+Entry for family visits, as well as for work and studies, will still be permitted, he added.

+The Finnish government, wary of being a transit nation into western Europe's passport-free Schengen zone, on Friday, said it planned to halt tourism from Russia and that a decision would be finalized in the days that followed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)